Larissavf/gffquerymaster/README.md

 You can grab a gff version 3 file from [NCBI](https://www.ncbi.nlm.nih.gov/datasets/)

 ### How to work with it
 Run the following on the commandline when the repo is cloned:
+Use eiterway gradle, or open the project with Intelij IDEA wich has gradle build in it and then run the folllowing in Intelij commandline.

 ```
 ./gradlew build